Q. I’m already affiliated with a Department at Duke. How do I apply for the UPEH Certificate?

 In addition to completing the Program’s required course work and meeting the Departmental requirements, the following requirements must be met:

-- The candidate’s thesis advisor must be a member of the Program.
+- The candidate’s thesis advisor must be a faculty member of the UPEH .

-- At least two members of the candidate’s thesis committee (including their advisor) must be members of the Program.
+- At least one additional member of the candidate’s thesis committee must be a faculty member of the UPEH

-- The candidate must present a seminar on their dissertation work to the Program (contact Dr. Edward Levin firstname.lastname@example.org to schedule your seminar).
+- The candidate must present a seminar on their dissertation work to the Program (contact Dr. Joel Meyer to schedule your seminar).
 This is usually done in your last year.